rvp-group/mdslam/README.md

 Implements the first <b>photometric LiDAR SLAM</b> pipeline, that works withouth any explicit geometrical assumption.
 </p>

+<h1> Update </h2>
+An update version of MD-SLAM including a photometric Bundle Adjustment implementation for RGB-D and LiDAR in CUDA is now available <a href="https://github.com/digiamm/ba_md_slam">here</a>.

 <p align="center">
     <a href="https://digiamm.github.io">Luca Di Giammarino</a><sup>1</sup> &emsp;
     <a href="https://www.linkedin.com/in/leobrizi">Leonardo Brizi</a><sup>1</sup> &emsp;